lammps/lammps/doc/src/pair_mesocnt.rst

 ----------

-In the pair_style command, the modes described above can be toggeled using the *segment* or *chain* keywords.
+In the pair_style command, the modes described above can be toggled using the *segment* or *chain* keywords.
 The neighbor list cutoff defines the cutoff within which atoms are included in the neighbor list for constructing neighboring CNT chains.
 This is different from